 In the Statement of Activities, accrued interest expense is measured by the amount accrued at the end of the year.
 In the governmental funds, however, expenditures for these items are measured by the amount of financial resources used (essentially, the amounts actually paid).
 Accrued interest was more than the amount accrued during the prior year.
-(Exhibit 6) (1,527)OPEB differences occur as a result of changes in the District's total OPEB liablilty and differences between the Ditstrict's contributions and OPEB expense.
-12,142,094 (Increases) decreases in proportionate share of net pension asset/liability reported in the Statement of Activities do not provide for, or require, the use of current financial resources and therefore are not reported as revenues or expenditures in governmental funds.
-Teachers' Retirement System (1,980,802)Employees' Retirement System (358,763)The following items are reported as expenditures and other uses in the governmental funds, but reduce long-term liabilites in the Statement of Net Assets, and does not effect the Statement of Activities: (Exhibit 2) Repayment of bonds (432, 940)Bond amortization (42.667)

-Total expenses reported on the Statement of Activities (Exhibit 6) \$ 46,581,563
+(Exhibit 6) (173,590) OPEB differences occur as a result of changes in the District''s total OPEB liablilty and differences between the Ditstrict's contributions and OPEB expense.
+9,643,983 (Increases) decreases in proportionate share of net pension asset/liability reported in the Statement of Activities do not provide for, or require, the use of current financial resources and therefore are not reported as revenues or expenditures in governmental funds.
+Teachers' Retirement System Employees' Retirement System 459,924 538,884 The following items are reported as expenditures and other uses in the governmental funds, but reduce long-term liabilites in the Statement of Net Assets, and does not effect the Statement of Activities: (Exhibit 2) Repayment of bonds Repayment of BANs Bond amortization (457,171) (2,150,000) (177,001) Total expenses reported on the Statement of Activities (Exhibit 6) \$ 49,941,944 Other Sources and Uses: Total other sources and uses in governmental funds (Exhibit 4) \$ 14,204,577 Proceeds from long term debt are other sources of income in the Capital Projects Fund, but are removed from the Statement of Activities and shown as a long term liability on the Statement of Net Position.
+(11,060,000) Bond Premium is other source of income in the Debt Service Fund and Capital Projects Fund, but is removed from the Statement of Activities and shown as a long term liability on the Statement of Net Position.
+Activities.
+(Exhibit 8) (994,577) Repayment of bond anticipation notes is an expenditure in the General Fund and other sources of income in the Capital Projects fund.
+A reclassifying entry to offset these amounts reduces both expenditures and other sources of income in the Statement of Activities.
+(2,150,000) Total other sources and uses in the Statement of Activities (Exhibit 6) \$ -